Anjaam: Plot

 Shivani Chopra is an air hostess for Air India.
 She lives with her sister Padmisha and her brother-in-law Mohanlal, who is a drunkard and bets all the money he can find on horse races.
-Shivani meets Vijay Agnihotri, a wealthy industrialist who is instantly infatuated with her but she shows no interest in him.
-Vijay is the owner of his family industries; he first tries to get Shivani model for them, but she does not even consider it.
+Shivani meets Vijay Agnihotri, a wealthy industrialist who is instantly infatuated with her, but she shows no interest in him.
+Vijay is the owner of his family industries; he first tries to get Shivani to model for them, but she does not even consider it.
 He continues to pursue her to be his lover, but is rejected every time.
-Vijay informs his mother Padma that he will only marry Shivani.
+Vijay informs his mother, Padma, that he will only marry Shivani.

-When they approach Shivani's family for her hand in marriage, they see that Shivani is already marrying Ashok Chopra, an Air India pilot.
-Vijay is heartbroken, shocked, and disappointed while Shivani and Ashok get posted right after their wedding and move to America.
+When they approach Shivani's family for her hand in marriage, they see that Shivani is marrying Ashok Chopra, an Air India pilot.
+Vijay is heartbroken, shocked, and disappointed, while Shivani and Ashok get posted right after their wedding and move to America.

-Four years later, Vijay cannot forget Shivani and turned down all the marriage proposals brought by his mother.
+Four years later, Vijay cannot forget Shivani and turns down all the marriage proposals brought by his mother.
 Shivani and Ashok have a daughter, Pinky.
 Shivani left her job as an air hostess and began volunteering at a hospital for the mentally and physically disabled.
 Vijay befriends Ashok in hopes of getting closer to Shivani.
-He plans to start his own airlines where he hires Ashok as a general manager with a high salary.
-Unaware of Vijay's intentions, Ashok doesn't believe Shivani who tries to convince him of Vijay's true face.
+He plans to start his own airline, where he hires Ashok as a general manager with a high salary.
+Unaware of Vijay's intentions, Ashok doesn't believe Shivani who tries to convince him of Vijay's true colours.